hyperknot/baseimage16/README.md

 ## How to use
-You can use this in your Dockerfile by setting:
+You can use this in your Dockerfile by setting the following FROM line.

 ```
-FROM hyperknot/baseimage16:latest
+FROM hyperknot/baseimage16:1.0.6
 ```

+Look up the latest release from the [GitHub releases](https://github.com/hyperknot/baseimage16/releases) page.

 ## Notable changes